Cortina to Tre Cime Hut-to-Hut Walking Holiday

 Trusted Local Partner – please note that this holiday has been organised by us in association with a trusted local partner based in the Italian Dolomites.

-Minimum number – This holiday requires a minimum of two people.
+Minimum number – This holiday requires a minimum of 2 people.

 Terrain – on a typical hut-to-hut route the terrain will vary significantly, but for most of the route you will be hiking through moderately difficult terrains.
 Exposed trails are not unusual on these routes, but they are widened or properly secured, normally with a metallic cord or chain, so that hikers pass without gear safely.
 This holiday only use waymarked and signposted routes.
 Trails vary from well-trodden woodland paths to steeper paths on looser, rocky terrain and in the high mountains a certain level of experience, surefootedness, and fitness are essential.
 In early season on higher terrain, you might also have to cross patches of late lying snow.